Symphony-MoE: Harmonizing Disparate Pre-trained Models into a Coherent Mixture-of-Experts: 4 Experiments

 We assessed the impact of key components on the performance of the Symphony-MoE model (1.5B × 4 configuration) through an ablation study, where each core module was individually removed or replaced.
 The results are presented in Table~\ref{tab:ablation}.
 Specifically, \textit{Naive Attention Merge} replaces the SLERP fusion strategy with simple linear averaging when constructing the shared backbone for self-attention layers in Stage 1.
 This setting quantifies the contribution of SLERP to preserving the functional integrity of attention mechanisms. \textit{Naive Embedding Merge} replaces MergeKit with a naive linear averaging of overlapping token embeddings during the construction of the shared embedding layer. \textit{Biased Calibration Data} alters the sampling strategy of the calibration dataset $D_{\mathrm{cal}}$ in the alignment stage, using samples exclusively from the training set of the general expert $M_1$ rather than from all expert domains.

 The results highlight the critical role of functional alignment: removing it causes catastrophic performance collapse, confirming that resolving parameter space inconsistencies is fundamental to the framework.
+Aligning only 80\% of the neurons did not result in a significant decrease in the model's performance, demonstrating the robustness of the alignment method.
 Replacing SLERP with linear averaging leads to substantial degradation, supporting our hypothesis that the geometry of attention weights is essential for preserving functionality.
 While simplifying the embedding fusion yields only a moderate drop, it nonetheless indicates the value of layer-aware merging in the shared backbone.
 Notably, using biased calibration data results in the most severe performance decline after removing alignment, underscoring the importance of domain diversity in constructing $D_{\mathrm{cal}}$ for effective inter-expert coordination.